Skip to main content

 Charity Care (Financial Assistance)

-Free or reduced-cost hospital care provided to patients who cannot afford to pay — all nonprofit hospitals are required to have financial assistance policies.
+Free or reduced-cost hospital care provided to patients who cannot afford to pay, required of all 501(c)(3) nonprofit hospitals under IRS Section 501(r) and frequently offered voluntarily by for-profit and government hospitals.

 How It Works